sdiehl/wiwinwlh/tutorial.md

 Warp
 ----

-Warp is a web server, it writes data to sockets quickly.
+Warp is a particularly efficient web server, it's the backed request engine behind several of popular Haskell web frameworks.
+The internals have been finely tuned to utilize Haskell's concurrent runtime and is capable of handling a great deal of concurrent requests.

 ~~~~ {.haskell include="src/27-web/warp.hs"}
 ~~~~